 You are here

-It has been said that the B-52s are as quintessentially American as the Beach Boys.
-And twenty-five years and over twenty million albums into their career, the B-52s remain the among the most beloved rock stars ever.
-Any mystery concerning the longevity and ongoing appeal of the B-52s is immediately solved when exposed to the B-52s unique concert experience.
-From the timeless gems of "Rock Lobster," "Planet Claire" and "Private Idaho" to the more recent classics of "Channel Z," "Love Shack" and "Roam", the B-52s unforgettable dance-rock tunes start a party every time the music begins.
+It is well known that the B-52s are The World’s Greatest Party Band.
+And thirty five years and over twenty million albums into their career, there can be no doubt as to why they remain one of rock music’s most beloved and enduring bands.
+Any mystery concerning the band’s longevity and ongoing appeal is immediately solved when exposed to a B-52s concert experience.
+From groundbreaking songs like “Rock Lobster,” “Dance This Mess Around” and “Private Idaho“ to chart-topping hits like “Love Shack” and “Roam” and “Deadbeat Club” to their thrilling reemergence on the pop scene with their 2008 CD Funplex the B-52s’ unforgettable dance-rock tunes start a party every time their music begins.

 At the time of their greatest achievements, however, they suffered their greatest tragedy — the death of guitarist Ricky Wilson from AIDS.
 "He really had a vision…," said sister Cindy Wilson.
 "He was one of the strongest elements of the B-52s from the beginning."
 Ricky Wilson's passing in 1985 came just after the sessions for Bouncing Off The Satellites (1986).
 The album, dedicated to Wilson, had taken nearly three years to complete but was worth the wait, serving up the fan favorites "Summer of Love" and "Wig."